 - Comply with the Dodd-Frank Wall Street Reform and Protection Act of 2010

-- Fill in the CMRT template and return it to Valeo
+- Fill in the CMRT (Conflict Minerals Reporting Template) and return it to Valeo

 * “Conflict minerals” refer to gold, tin, tantalum, tungsten, cassiterite derivatives, columbite-tantalite and wolframite, which may be required to develop certain products.